Mountains

 Money

 Whilst in Poland, you will need to budget for spending money to pay for drinks, souvenirs and other incidental costs.
-Prices in Poland are generally lower than in Western Europe but in some hotels and restaurants they can be similar.
-Although is difficult to provide an exact figure for your daily expenditure, you should allow around EURO 20 a day.
+Prices in Poland are generally slightly lower than in Western Europe but in some hotels and restaurants they can be similar.
+Although is difficult to provide an exact figure for your daily expenditure, you should allow around EURO 30 a day.
 Here are some examples:

 O,7l Heineken Beer at grocery: € 1,2